 The steps are as follows:

-- Our hands-on and long-term experience with this approach is that when we are starting our discussions with the council on these lines we meet positive response which enables us, in turn, to yield the desired results to your clients.
+5. Our hands-on and long-term experience with this approach is that when we are starting our discussions with the council on these lines we meet positive responses which enables us, in turn, to yield the desired results to your clients.

 Rather than allocating a single area for a small patio garden, the open space wraps around the house and weaves in and out of the Living room and kitchen areas.
 This offset of the building line from the boundary along with the strategic location of skylights results in an airy and light space which feels much larger than it actually is.